M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics

 In Cartesian coordinates, the electric field fulfills the Helmholtz equation

-where $k$ is the wavenumber in vacuum and $n$ the refractive index, which is 1 outside of the strip and $n\simeq 1.5$ inside it.
+where $k$ is the wave number in vacuum and $n$ is the refractive index, which is $1$ outside of the strip and $n\simeq 1.5$ inside it \cite{indice}.
 As the fabrication method does not generate stress in the resist, $n$ is assumed to be homogeneous within the strip.
-Although it is experimentally evidenced that the laser emission of a M\"obius microcavity is polarized, for the sake of simplicity, we will only consider a single electric field component $\psi$.\\ Following Ref.~\cite{dacosta}, the Cartesian coordinate system is changed to a local coordinate system ($q_1$, $q_2$, $q_3$) defined by the local frame ($\vec u_1$, $\vec u_2$, $\vec u_3$) with
+Although it is experimentally evidenced that the laser emission of a M\"obius microcavity is polarized, for the sake of simplicity, we will only consider a single electric field component $\psi$.